 What is the Difference between Advice and Guidance?

 Organisations such as Money Advice Service, Pension Wise, Pension Advisory Service and some charities offer guidance on investments and pension/retirement options.
 Guidance is not specifically tailored to your individual circumstances and, importantly, when giving guidance no specific recommendation can be made.
-Financial advice, on the other hand, is specifically tailored to you and your objectives and will come with an expert recommendation about which solutions best suits your needs once everything has been considered properly.
+Financial advice, on the other hand, is specifically tailored to you and your objectives and will come with a recommendation about which solutions best suits your needs once everything has been considered properly.

 Why is it Important that Financial Advisors are Regulated?